 Tutorials.
-We started with the tutorial lists present in the following three websites: www.uml.org8, stackoverflow.com9 and www.jeckle.de10.
+We started with the tutorial lists present in three websites6.
 Then, we integrated the obtained results with other tutorials recovered using Google (the research was conducted using the strings: "UML tutorials" and "UML guide").
 Finally, we collected and analysed 18 tutorials.
-The complete list of tutorials is shown in Figure 4.
+The complete list of tutorials is shown in Fig. 4.